 While those are valid concerns, you will be surrounded by staff whose sole purpose is to help you restore your health and well-being and others going through the same process as you.
 If you’re nervous about starting a new routine, you can ease your mind by asking any questions about the process beforehand – you always have the right to ask questions, and people will be happy to answer them.

 Recovery is a constant battle of sobriety.
 Sometimes it takes more than one try to succeed.

-It’s true – sobriety can be elusive and most addicts can relapse at one point or another.
-There are times where you will doubt yourself, but there have been many individuals who have succeeded despite their fear of failure.
+It’s true – sobriety can be elusive, and most addicts can relapse at one point or another.
+There are times when you will doubt yourself, but many individuals have succeeded despite their fear of failure.